-In much modern linguistics, however, past and present have been separated into different areas of enquiry.
-It has been a common assumption that synchronic linguistics, which concerns itself with the state of languages at any given time, in particular the present, has little or no relationship with historical or diachronic linguistics, which focuses on language change over time.
+Modern linguistics often separates the past and the present into different areas of enquiry.
+It has been a common assumption that synchronic linguistics, which concerns itself with the state of languages at any given point in time, in particular the present, has little or no relationship with historical or diachronic linguistics, which focuses on language change over time.

-Any strict division between the two aspects of the study of language is relative, however: while the synchronic study of linguistic systems can provide insights useful in reconstructing their past, we should remember that language never stops changing, which makes any 'frozen,' static representation of language systems at any point in time superficial.
+No strict division between the two aspects of the study of language can be made, however: while the synchronic study of linguistic systems can provide insights useful in reconstructing their past, we should remember that language never stops changing, which makes any 'frozen,' static representation of language systems at any point in time superficial.
 All languages have numerous irregularities difficult to explain in synchronic terms - they can only be explained by reference to the past.